jamanso/jamdock-suite/README.md

 jamdock-suite is designed to run into Linux- or Unix-based operating systems.
 Windows 11 users can install a desired Linux distribution under WSL (https://learn.microsoft.com/en-us/windows/wsl/install).
 For macOS users, see [macOS Setup Instructions](./macos-setup.md).

-Before executing the scripts install and setup your equipment following the next steps:
+Before running the scripts, make sure to install and set up your equipment by following the steps below.
+These instructions assume a clean system.
+If you already have some of the required software installed, you may skip the corresponding steps.

 **1. Update and install essential packages:**